 - Aune, B., Burt, B., & Gennaro, P. (2013).
 Behaviour Solutions for the Inclusive Classroom.
 Future Horizons Inc, Texas. - Moyes, R.A.
 (2002).
 Addressing the Challenging Behaviour of Children with HFA/AS in the Classroom.
 Jessica Kingsley Publishers London.

-College with Potential for Education Status by the UGC Recognized by the Govt. of J&K & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade
+Recognised by the Govt. of J&K & Permanently Affiliated to the University of Jammu Recognised by the UGC under Section 2(f) & 12(B).
+Accredited by NAAC with "A+" Grade